AsYetUntitled/Framework/.github/CONTRIBUTING.md

 Contributing to AsYetUntitled
 =======================

-AsYetUntitled is an unofficial project spun off from [ArmaLife/Framework](https://github.com/ArmaLife/Framework).
+AsYetUntitled is a project spun off from [ArmaLife/Framework](https://github.com/ArmaLife/Framework).
 AsYetUntitled aims to improve upon Tonic's Altis Life RPG mission for both the Altis and Tanoa maps.

 ## Guidelines